JEANNE ROSIER SMITH, PASTEL CECIL BYRNE GALLERY, CHARLESTON, SC

 Smith is a signature member of the Pastel Society of America, the Connecticut Pastel Society and the Pastel Painters Society of Cape Cod, and a juried artist member of the Copley Society, the Salmagundi Club and Academic Artists.
 She has exhibited at the Massachusetts State House, the Boston Artists Guild, and nationally at the Pastel Society of America, the Catherine Lorillard Wolfe Arts Club and American Artist Professional League shows, among others.

-She has won numerous awards, including the IAPS Prix de Pastel in 2012, the Grand Prize in International Artist Magazine's 2012 Seascapes Competition, and the Art Spirit Foundation Gold Medal Award for Excellence in Pastel from AAPL, and has placed in the Pastel Journal’s Pastel 100 in 2013 and 2014.
+She has won numerous awards, including the IAPS Prix de Pastel in 2012, the Grand Prize in International Artist Magazine's 2012 Seascapes Competition, and the Art Spirit Foundation Gold Medal Award for Excellence in Pastel from AAPL, and has placed in the Pastel Journal’s Pastel 100 in 2013, 2014, and 2017.
 Her work has been featured in International Artist Magazine, American Art Collector, and The Pastel Journal.
 Her paintings are in collections across the US, to Monte Carlo, to New Zealand.
-She is represented by Gallery 31 in Orleans MA, and Cecil Byrne Gallery in Charleston, SC.
+She is represented by the Cecil Byrne Gallery in Charleston, SC.